2022 GSSE Format Information

-Laundry facilities are located on each floor in Dogwood Hall.
-Laundry facilities at Dogwood Hall are complimentary, but you have to bring your own laundry detergent.
+Laundry facilities are located on each floor in Geier and Robinson Halls.
+Laundry facilities are complimentary, but you must bring your own laundry detergent.

 Students should also bring a small amount of general cleaning supplies for their room as their space will not be cleaned during the duration of their stay.

-Meals are provided daily (including weekends) beginning with dinner on Sunday evening, May 30, and concluding with breakfast on June 27.
+Meals are provided daily (including weekends) beginning with dinner on Sunday evening, May 29, and concluding with dinner on June 24.
 All meals are served in one of the university’s dining halls.
 All residence hall rooms are equipped with a “micro fridge” (microwave and mini-refrigerator).
 Students are responsible for providing their own snack foods.

 Coin and ID debit card operated vending machines are located on the lower floors of the residence hall.
 These machines are serviced daily, except Sunday.
 Lost money in vending machines should be reported to the main desk for a refund.

 Bring any of these items you think appropriate.
-Many scientists are also accomplished musicians, and depending on the current COVID-19 restrictions, there may be a talent show.
+Many scientists are also accomplished musicians, and there may be a talent show.
 Similarly, if you have an unusual hobby or ability, you might want to teach others how to clog or juggle.

 Bring sporting gear such as swimsuits, beach towel, tennis equipment, running shoes, or soccer shoes if you like these sports.
 Light sporting/recreation equipment, such as volleyballs, softball equipment, or basketballs may be checked out from TRECS (Tennessee Recreation Center for Students).
 Students are encouraged to bring cameras to take candid shots of their academic and social experiences.